BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 // Find a way to expose the port

+## Coding Assets

+[You can find all of the code assets for this sample at this location.](https://github.com/BuckWoody/PresentationsAndBlogs/tree/master/K8s2AzureSQL/code).
+Here's what they do:

+- app.py
+- buck3.yaml
+- config.ini
+- Dockerfile
+- flask2sql.yaml
+- requirements.txt

+In addition, the az commands will make additional files such as the key for the application and other information.

 ## Clean Up
 az group delete -n bwoodyflask2sqlrg -y copy c:\users\bwoody\.kube\config c:\users\bwoody\.kube\config.old